BruskaTech/UnityEPL/Documentation/articles/FAQ.md

     }
     ```

     Third, use [UniTask](https://github.com/Cysharp/UniTask).
 I have to give a shoutout to this amazing framework.
-Someday, this may be integrated directly into UnityEPL.
+Someday, this may be integrated directly into PsyForge.

     ```csharp
     async Task<int> FrameLogger() {